macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 ## Speed Modifiers
 XMod (default): Change the speed of arrows by a decimal value (x0.25, x0.5, x1, x2, x8, etc.)

 CMod: Short for "Constant Mod", this allows you to set a constant speed for arrows.
-The song bpm and stops are ignored.
+The song bpm, speed changes and stops are ignored.

 MMod: Set a minimum speed for arrows.
 If a song has a variable BPM it will match the minimum BPM.
 Meaning if your MMod is m600 and the song goes from 150 to 300 bpm, your note speed will be from 600 to 750.